hzau-liulab/EGARPS/README.md

 pip install atom3 biopandas fair-esm rna-fm pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116
 ```
-  We conducted training and testing of EGARPS on Linux with PyTorch 1.12.1 and DGL 1.0.1.
+&emsp;&emsp;We conducted training and testing of EGARPS on Linux with PyTorch 1.12.1 and DGL 1.0.1.
 Different versions of these libraries may potentially impact the results.

 3. From docker
 Download docker image from http://liulab.hzau.edu.cn/EGARPS/data.html.